NaderNarcisse/NaderNarcisse/README.md

 - Dedicated to the field of AI, always seeking for more knowledge.

-- Currently, focused on Computer Vision.
+- Currently, focused on Natural Language Processing.

 - Feel free to contact me on <a href="https://www.linkedin.com/in/nadernarcisse/">LinkedIn</a>